 This workshop will explore to what extent geographic bias (specifically a bias toward research from high-income countries) may exist in the faculty and the curricula at Imperial College London.
 This stems from the well-documented observation that research from prestigious institutions, many of which are in high-income countries, is more frequently published and cited in the research literature.
 We situate this workshop within the broader debate surrounding the “decolonization” of the higher education, and query which role reading lists may or may not play in the process.
 Through a series of small group discussions and plenaries, this workshop presents an opportunity for you to learn more about this issue, examine your own practices, and share experiences with your colleagues.
 This workshop is part of a larger research project funded through the Presidents Excellence Award for Teaching and Learning.

 Ahead of attending the workshop, we kindly ask that you complete an online implicit association test (IAT).
 The anonymized aggregate results of this IAT will be discussed at the workshop.
 Participation is strictly voluntary but completing the IAT will likely enhance your experience during the session.

-This workshop, in partnership with the School of Public Health is part of a larger research project funded through the Excellence Fund for Learning and Teaching Innovation.
-Please refer to the Participant information sheet [pdf] for further details.
+This workshop, developed in partnership between the School of Public Health and Library Services, is part of a larger research project funded through the Excellence Fund for Learning and Teaching Innovation.

 Who should attend?